Kiyo5hi/blog/content/posts/a-quick-peek-into-pytorch.md

 ### Constants

 As mentioned above as hyperparameters, I have to define the `BATCH_SIZE` and `EPOCHS` for this model.
-Additionally, PyTorch uses a [device](https://pytorch.org/docs/stable/tensor_attributes.html#torch.device) to control where does computation on tensors takes place, so I chose my default device for training here:
+Additionally, PyTorch uses a [device](https://pytorch.org/docs/stable/tensor_attributes.html#torch.device) to control where computation on tensors takes place, so I chose my default device for training here:

 ```python
 import torch